A curiously slowly mixing Markov chain: Background

 \section{Background}

-This section contains needed background and a literature review. \cref{analyticsubsection} reviews the analytic background for bounding $\ell^1$ and $\ell^2$ distances using eigenvalues and eigenvectors, and \cref{eigenvectorsusesubsection} provides some further applications of those eigenvectors specialized to our chain. \cref{l1vsl2subsection} gives examples of Markov chains where both distances are well-understood enough to give useful comparisons.
+This section contains needed background and a literature review. \cref{analyticsubsection} reviews the analytic background for bounding $\ell^1$ and $\ell^2$ distances using eigenvalues and eigenvectors, and \cref{eigenvectorsusesubsection} provides further applications of those eigenvectors in the case of the binary Burnside chain. \cref{l1vsl2subsection} gives examples of Markov chains where the $\ell^1$ and $\ell^2$ distances are well-understood enough to give useful comparisons.
 Finally, \cref{burnsidesubsection} discusses previous literature on the Burnside process.